yinwang0/pysonar2/README.md

-## PySonar2 - a deep static analyzer for Python
+## PySonar2 - a type inferencer and indexer for Python

-PySonar2 is a static analyzer for Python, which does interprocedural analysis to infer types.
+PySonar2 is a type inferencer and indexer for Python, which does interprocedural analysis to infer types.
 To understand its properties, please refer to my blog posts:

 - http://yinwang0.wordpress.com/2010/09/12/pysonar
 - http://yinwang0.wordpress.com/2013/06/21/pysonar-slides